mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

 storage backend and the name of the instance (which will be used for running the bot).

-Once done setting up the instance, run the following command to run Red:
+Once done setting up the instance, run the following command to run Edu:

 .. prompt:: bash
     :prompts: (redenv) $